Primitive (Vehicle Accessible) Campsites

 You must have a permit to camp at primitive road and front country campsites, and in the backcountry zone.
 Day use visitors must obtain a permit before entering the park.
-Drivers intending to use the 4X4 unmaintained road must first obtain and sign an Acknowledgement of Use of Four-Wheel Drive Vehicles and Motorcycles.
+If you plan to use the 4X4 unmaintained road, pick up and sign an Acknowledgement of Use of Four-Wheel Drive Vehicles and Motorcycles.

 - Sauceda Ranger Station - (432) 358-4444

 Located in the interior of Big Bend Ranch State Park (8 a.m. - 4:30 p.m.; 7 a.m. - 4 p.m. from May 17 - Aug.
 31)